BrowserStackCE/pytest-appium-browserstack/README.md

 - Replace `bs://<app-id>` wkth the URL obtained from app upload step

-- Set the deviceName and platformVersion
+- Set the deviceName and platformVersion.
+You can refer our [Capability Generator](https://www.browserstack.com/app-automate/capabilities)

-- If you have uploaded your own app update the test case

 - Run the below command to execute a single test on BrowserStack AppAutomate:
     ```